martinpihrt/OSPy/tests/README.md

   records;
 * the complete plug-in lifecycle: install, activate, health report, restart, update, preserved data, failed-start rollback and disable.
-* system backup manifests, checksums, permitted content, legacy archive staging, rejection of tampered, undeclared, duplicate and traversal entries, atomic restoration and recovery of the previous data after a failed swap;
+* system backup manifests, checksums, permitted content, exclusion of active web sessions, legacy archive staging, rejection of tampered, undeclared, duplicate and traversal entries, invalidation of the restore request session before shutdown, atomic restoration and recovery of the previous data after a failed swap;
 * System Update channel selection, including stable `master` as the default, fixed `beta` selection, repository checks against the selected branch and a required safety backup before an update installs the selected branch;